ko801/ko801/README.md

 I am a passionate BCA student from Kanpur, India, with a strong interest in building responsive and interactive web applications.
-I enjoy turning ideas into real projects using the MERN stack, and I am always pushing myself to learn something new every single day.
-Currently contributing to open source through *GSSoC 2026* and working toward my goal of becoming a professional Software Developer.

 - 🔭 Currently building *responsive web applications*
 - 🌱 Currently learning *React.js and Backend Development*